FCC head proposes review of U.S. TV station ownership cap

 FCC Chairman Ajit Pai, in a notice to the four other members of the commission, asked that an initial vote be cast to begin a process to decide if the existing ownership cap should be eliminated or raised, the agency said.

-Big media firms including Tegna Inc, CBS Corp and Nexstar Media Group Inc have suggested that changing the rule would allow them to expand.
+Big media firms including Tegna Inc, CBS Corp and Nexstar Media Group Inc have suggested that changing the rule wold allow them to expand.
 In an earnings call in February, CBS Chief Executive Les Moonves said “we would strategically want to buy some more stations” if the cap were lifted.

 In his notice, Pai, a Republican, said he wants to “seek public input on whether to modify, retain, or eliminate the 39 percent national cap.”